-The topic for Autumn term 2 is Healthy Eating.
+The topic for Spring term is Paws, Claws and Whiskers.
 The topic overview can be found below.

 As well as this we will be busy doing lots of festive activities including preparing for the Christmas play and also spending some time learning about Remembrance Day.